 Webinars have many uses and by extension, webinars also help you accomplish different goals.

-- Is it educating your students studying from home?
+- Educating your students studying from home?

 If the goal of your webinar is to teach potential clients motivation 101, your best bet would be a purely educational and non-salesy presentation: